Pringlez/ACCServerManager/README.md

 ## Docker

 ## Development
 To contribute to the project you need to setup a basic development environment.
-You need the following tools:
+You'll need the following:

- * Java 8+
+ * Java 8+ (JDK, IDE)
- * Maven
+ * Maven (Build & Compile)
- * React
+ * React Tools

 Use whatever development tools you feel comfortable to use, for example I normally use VS Code & Intellij for most of my work.

 ## ToDo Features
-Docker: Development of docker integration to spin up new containers in spring.
+Docker: Development of docker integration to spin up new containers using spring.
-React: Get started on frontend
+React: Get started on frontend development